Key West Aquarium

 The Key West Aquarium is the only public aquarium in Key West, Florida, United States.
 It is located at 1 Whitehead Street and is marked by Historic Marker 52.

 History

 Built between 1932 and 1934, the Key West Aquarium is one of Florida's oldest aquariums.
 Original admission was 15 cents for adults and 5 cents for children.
+The aquarium opened to the public in 1935, and at the time it was "the first open-air aquarium in the United States."

 The aquarium was conceived by Dr. Robert Van Deusen, the Director of the Fairmount Park Aquarium in Philadelphia.
 The aquarium was originally an open air aquarium, one of the first and largest at the time.